- Grades 6-12

 Open to students from 15 to 18 years old who are interested in publication and exposure over monetary awards.

-Teachers may choose five students for whom to submit up to four poems each on their behalf.
+Teachers may choose up to five students to submit up to four poems each on their behalf.
 The deadline is November 15.

 17. The Black River Chapbook Competition